MetOffice/lfric_core/documentation/source/developer_guide/sphinx_style/documentation_style_guide.rst

 Sphinx can automatically infer links to headings from the title of the heading.
 Do not rely on this feature as heading titles can change regularly.
-When a document needs to refer to a heading elsewhere in the documentation, provide an explict link preceding the section
+Therefore, when a document needs to refer to a heading elsewhere in the documentation, provide an explicit link preceding the section header:
-header:

 ::